Same-sex marriage begins in parts of Alabama, thwarted in others

 BIRMINGHAM, Ala.
-(Reuters) - Same-sex couples began marrying in parts of Alabama on Monday, acting on the strongest signal yet from the U.S. Supreme Court in favor of gay marriage ahead of an expected ruling, but numerous state judges avoided granting marriage licenses to gay couples in apparent defiance of the high court.
+(Reuters) - Same-sex couples began marrying in parts of Alabama on Monday, making it the 37th state where gay marriage is legal, but judges in numerous counties avoided granting marriage licenses to gay couples in apparent defiance of the U.S. Supreme Court.

-The Supreme Court earlier in the day cleared the way for Alabama to become the 37th state where gay marriage is legal by refusing a request by the state’s Republican attorney general to keep them on hold until it decides later this year whether laws banning gay matrimony violate the U.S. Constitution.
+The nation’s highest court earlier in the day refused a request by Alabama’s Republican attorney general to keep same-sex marriages on hold until the nine justices decide in the coming months whether laws banning them violate the U.S. Constitution.

-But same-sex couples in 42 of Alabama’s 67 counties encountered difficulties in getting marriage licenses, gay rights advocates said, with some counties refraining from issuing licenses to gay couples and others shutting down their marriage license operations altogether.
+But same-sex couples in 42 of the state’s 67 counties encountered difficulties in getting marriage licenses, gay rights advocates said.
+Some counties refrained from issuing marriage licenses to gay couples while other counties shut down their marriage license operations altogether, they added.

 This followed an order by Roy Moore, the conservative chief justice of Alabama’s Supreme Court, instructing probate judges to issue no marriage licenses to gay couples despite a federal court ruling in January throwing out the state’s gay marriage ban, effective on Monday.